Azure/azure-quickstart-templates/quickstarts/microsoft.azurestackhci/aks-on-ashci/README.md

 ## Prerequisites

-In order to deploy this template, there must be an operational ARC Resource Bridge associated with your Azure Stack HCI cluster.
-The Azure Stack HCI 23H2 and later deployment process will configure the Resource Bridge for you, but you will need to have manually created the Logical Network and Image.
+In order to deploy this template, there must be an operational Arc Resource Bridge associated with your Azure Stack HCI cluster.
+The Azure Stack HCI 23H2 and later deployment process will configure the Resource Bridge for you, but you will need to have manually created the Logical Network.

 - Custom Location: This is the custom location resource representing your Azure Stack HCI Cluster in Azure.
 The following Virtual Network and Image resources must be associated with this custom location.
 - Azure Stack HCI Logical Network: This resource is the Azure representation of your Hyper-v virtual switch and related network configuration used for the Network Interface created for the new VM.
 See [Azure Stack HCI Virtual Networks](/azure-stack/hci/manage/create-logical-networks)
-- Azure Stack HCI Image: This is a virtual machine image, created from an Azure marketplace gallery image.
-See [Azure Stack HCI Images](/azure-stack/hci/manage/virtual-machine-image-azure-marketplace)

 > [!NOTE]
-> For simplicity, this template assumes the Custom Location, Virtual Network, and Image all reside in the same Resource Group as where the Virtual Machine is being created.
+> For simplicity, this template assumes the Custom Location and Logical Network reside in the same Resource Group as where the Virtual Machine is being created.

-`Tags: Microsoft.AzureStackHCI/virtualmachines, hci`
+`Tags: Microsoft.HybridContainerService/provisionedClusterInstances, hci, aks, kubernetes`